apostrophecms/starter-kit-hospitality/README.md

-# Hospitality & Restaraunt Starter Kit
+# Hospitality & Restaurant Starter Kit
 A starter kit for building hospitality and restaraunt-themed websites.
 Add menus, maps, galleries, pricing, team members and more with this rich starter kit for Apostrophe 3.

 ## Get started